IGVF-DACC/igvf-subsample-db/README.md

 3) Go back to RDS instance on AWS Console.
 Click on `Actions` and then `Set up EC2 connection`.
 Connect it to the new EC2 instance.
 Copy DB hostname (endpoint) and port.

 4) SSH to the EC2 instance and install Postgresql and start the service.
-Login as `postgres` with the master password. and install this tool.
+Login as `postgres`. and install this tool.
 You are ready to run the tool. `DATABASE_NAME` is `encoded` for ENCODE and `igvfd` for IGVF.
 ```bash
 $ sudo apt-get update -y
 $ sudo apt-get install postgresql python3-pip libpq-dev -y